Quotations and Allusions in

 ogni parte ad ogni parte splende : Dante, Inferno VII, 75.
 “Each part emitting its radiance to each other part” – “Each part” means each of the nine angelic choirs; “each other part” means each of the nine celestial spheres.

 Chapter IV: I Broaden my Mind

 I struck the board... : George Herbert, “The Collar” (from The Temple, 1633).

-Tamburlaine the Great : Tragedy in blank verse by Christopher Marlowe (first published 1590) on the life, conquests, and death of the 14th-century Mongol conqueror Timur the Lame, or Timurlane.
+Tamburlaine : Tamburlaine the Great (1590) by Christopher Marlowe, tragedy in blank verse about the life, conquests, and death of the 14th-century Mongol conqueror Timur the Lame, or Timurlane.

 Browning’s Paracelsus : Dramatic poem by the English poet Robert Browning (first published 1835) based on the life of the Swiss doctor, alchemist and philosopher Paracelsus (1493-1541).
 He has an obsessive lust for knowledge; although he is aware of the importance of love, he does not discover the true and fruitful relationship between love and knowledge until he dies.